 \section{Summary}

-Using a variational phase-field approach, we investigate mesoscale size effects of material heterogeneities on dynamic crack propagation in brittle solids under a quasi-static loading condition.
+Using a variational phase-field approach, we investigate mesoscale size effects of material heterogeneities on dynamic crack propagation in brittle solids under quasi-static loading conditions.
 We consider a simple case using a single array of square inclusions to represent mesoscale heterogeneities.
-We study how altering their geometrical (inclusion size and spacing) and mechanical (inclusion material) configurations can lead to different crack propagation patterns under a Mode-I loading condition.
+We study how altering their geometrical and mechanical configurations can lead to different crack propagation dynamics under a Mode-I loading condition.
 We summarize our main findings below:

 \begin{itemize}